KritinMathur/openvla/README.md

-# RoboRacer-VLA: A Vision-Language-Action Model
+# RoboRacer-VLA: Vision-Language-Action Based Autonomous Driving on the RoboRacer Platform

 ## Installation